lambdaclass/cairo_native/.github/ISSUE_TEMPLATE/daily_cache_failure.md

 ---

 Daily workflow failed to retrieve the blocks to execute from the cache.
-To save the blocks in the cache, `vm-replay` workflow should be run manually with the desired blocks.
+To save the blocks in the cache, `cache-vm-daily` workflow should be run manually with the desired blocks.

 - Workflow URL: {{ env.WORKFLOW_URL }}